 None of those other companies– not even GM – has as much skin in the pickup game as Ford, which is proud of the fact that the F-Series has been the top-selling pickup truck for four decades and counting.
 FoMoCo has no plans to cede that ground, so an electric F-150 has to be a heart-of-the-market, genuine pick-’em-up, albeit one with enough cutting-edge technological features to appeal to the early adopters who are shopping for a vehicle with both bed and batteries.

 Ford’s F-150 Lightning delivers.
 In the metrics that traditionally measure a pickup’s ability – towing and payload capacity – the F-150 Lightning lands in the middle of gas-powered F-150 SuperCab territory, able to tow up to 10,000 pounds and haul up to 2,000 pounds.
+Unlike gas or diesel powered F-150s, though, towing or hauling heavy loads is likely to decrease overall driving range, perhaps dramatically.
 Dual electric motors will, when hooked to the optional extended-range battery, produce a targeted 563 horsepower and 775 lb-ft torque, the most torque produced by any F-150, says Ford.
 That same extended-range battery should deliver 0-60 acceleration in the mid-4-second range and go 300 miles between charges.
 The standard battery’s range is estimated at 230 miles.

 F-150 Lightning Looks Familiar

 From the outside, the F-150 Lightning looks like a dressed-up version of the conventionally-powered, standard-bed F-150.
 In fact, the two trucks share the same cab.
 This traditional approach was based on customer feedback, we’re told.
 They wanted a truck that was ‘distinct, but not different,’ one that ‘didn’t look like a doorstop or a spaceship.’
 (Cough, Cybertruck, cough).